-SANTA FE'S "SAN DIEGAN" passes through San Clemente, California
+SANTA FE'S "SAN DIEGAN" passes through San Clemente, California, a photo by roberthuffstutter on Flickr.

 The southbound San Diegan passes through San Clemente, California shortly before the Amtrak takeover on May 1, 1971.